csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 **17.3** Consider a database system based on a client–server architecture, with the server acting as a data server.

-a.
+>1.
 What is the effect of the speed of the interconnection between the client and the server on the choice between tuple and page shipping?

-b.
+>2.
 If page shipping is used, the cache of data at the client can be orga- nized either as a tuple cache or a page cache.
 The page cache stores data in units of a page, while the tuple cache stores data in units of tuples.
 Assume tuples are smaller than pages.
 Describe one benefit of a tuple cache over a page cache.

 **17.4** Suppose a transaction is written in C with embedded SQL, and about 80 percent of the time is spent in the SQL code, with the remaining 20 percent spent in C code.
 How much speedup can one hope to attain if parallelism is used only for the SQL code?
 Explain.